 • Sleep hygiene (bedding, temperature, noise)

-• Regular physical activity (avoid late at night)
+• Regular physical activity (avoid late evening)

 • Appropriate nutrition (avoid stimulants in the evening)